ihh/trajectory-likelihood/README.md

 For example, `-v1` will display a legend for the output probability matrix.
 Higher verbosity levels will display more information, such as progress messages.

 For help, use `-h`.

+## Analysis

+If you turn on verbose logging (`-v1`), the program will report summary statistics including the moments of the gap length distribution.

+The node script `relent.js` can be used to compute the relative entropy between gap length distributions computed using different methods.